 - Rhesus immunoprophylaxis should be given where appropriate (fetomaternal transfusion is a risk in amniocentesis and CVS).

-- It is normally performed under continuous ultrasound guidance.
+- It should be performed under continuous ultrasound guidance.

-- 10–20 ml of fluid is aspirated (or approximately 1 ml per week of gestation).
+- 10-20 ml of fluid are aspirated (or approximately 1 ml per week of gestation).

 - A cell filtration system may be used.